misskey-dev/misskey/README.md

 <h3 align="left">Posting</h3>
 <p align="left">
 Just post your idea, hot topics and anything you want to share.
-You may want to decorate your words, attach your favorite pictures, send files including movies and create a poll - those are the things you can do on Misskey!
+You may decorate your words, attach your favorite pictures or movies, and create a poll - those are all supported in Misskey!
 </p>

 ---